Follow Up on the Middle School REBUILD Workshops

 Monitor the School District's progress towards location selection for the new Middle School.

-Urge the School District to consider equity in site location and funding.
+Urge the School District to build on existing infrastructure and deeply consider equity in site location and funding.

 Encourage a robust and transparent community engagement process.